 I recently wrote a post about how to age a clay terra cotta pot with paint.
 To my dismay it didn’t create enough of the “antique vibe” I was looking for.
 I came to the conclusion that in order to really get that authentic “patina,” you need texture.
 After all, a true antique piece shows it’s age with more than just color, but texture and shape too.
-That’s when I knew I needed to find a way to age a pot with texture for an antique vintage look.
+That’s when I knew I needed to find a way to create an antique texture on a new terra cotta or plastic Pot

 As most of my research goes, I took to social media to look for a quick and easy project.

-It didn’t take long to find the best way to create texture for an antique vintage look.
+It didn’t take long to find the best way to create antique texture on a new terra cotta pot.

 Can y’all believe the difference!
-I even painted a plastic pot and it looked perfectly vintage and aged.
+I even painted a plastic pot and it looked perfectly aged.

 So how did I get from the before picture on the right to the after picture on the left?

 (The link below is an affiliate link.
 If you purchase from this link I will receive a small commission, but rest assured you won’t pay any more for the product.)